longmauriceproj/react-patterns-playground/README.md

 If you wish to reset your attempts, run `yarn reset-attempts`.

-If you want to see the solution, add `/solution` to the URL (e.g. http://localhost:5173/solution).
+If you wish to see the solution, add `/solution` to the URL (e.g. http://localhost:5173/solution).

+DO NOT modify the files in the `exercise` directory.
+These are the templates for new attempts.

 ## Contributing